TehGM/tehgm.github.io/content/blog/technology/nuget-github-actions/index.md

 ##### Step 2 - Install .NET Core
 The 2nd step is to install .NET Core.
 Luckily there is already a predefined action for that called [setup-dotnet](https://github.com/actions/setup-dotnet), so we don't have to run series of commands.
 In this action we also set nuget source and auth token we created [just before](#creating-auth-token) starting to create our action.
-This is important, as without it, GitHub Actions will complain.
+This is important, as without it GitHub Actions will complain.
 We can override them later on a per-push basis if needed.

 {{<highlight yaml "linenostart=13">}}
       - name: Setup .NET Core